-Despite the advancement towards digital identity verification, there is a transition phase whilst businesses use a combination of legacy manual processes and documents, together with new digital forms of identity verification.
+Despite the advancement towards digital ID document verification, there is a transition phase whilst businesses use a combination of legacy manual processes and documents, together with new digital forms of identity verification.

 Physical identity documents include; passports, driving licences, biometric residence permits (BRPs), identity cards and birth certificates.
 Digital identity uses the body of information about an individual, organisation or their electronic device that exists online to identify that individual.
 Examples of data points that can help form a digital identity include facial biometric data, social media accounts or purchasing behaviour.